cs184-jello-world/project-proposal/_pages/writeup.md

 - ClothSim served as the basis for the way we went about building the mass-spring system, as well as the springs we attached to the cube object.
 = To translate the springs from 2-D to 3-D for the cube object specifically, we referenced slides by [Carnegie Mellon University’s Fall 2002 offering of Computer Graphics 15-462](https://www.cs.cmu.edu/~barbic/jellocube_bw.pdf)
 - [Unity documentation on how the mesh class works](https://docs.unity3d.com/Manual/UsingtheMeshClass.html) so we know the appropriate information to supply when rendering the mesh.

+## Contributions
+Noah created the mass-spring cube and sphere models, implemented interactivity with keypresses, and figured out collisions.
+Johnny created the mesh renderer for the cube Jello, implemented interactivity with clicking/dragging, visualized the spring system with a wireframe, and looked into the frame deformation model.
+Allen worked on texturing the Jello using Unity's build in HDRP and helped construct the sphere mass-spring system and mesh.
+Jedi helped on creating teh Jello materials in Unity and worked on the sphere Jello mass-spring model, too.
+Everyone contributed equally to the milestone, renders, and final presentation.